mgmarlow/knavehack/content/index.md

 ### Random encounters

-While dungeon delving, time is tracked in 10-minute segments called turns.
-Most actions (moving, searching, fighting, resting, etc.) take up one turn.

-The GM should roll a d4 every 15 minutes of real world play.
+The GM rolls a d4 every 15 minutes of real world play.
 A result of 1-2 means the players will encounter a randomly generated creature or distraction in the following turn.

 ### Creature reactions